gtuja/GCL/README.md

 G? class library
 # Preface
 This project started as a hobby, teach myself C#, not to mention very open source.<br>
-Actually I'm not good at .net programming, neighter english.<br>
+Actually I'm not good at .net programming, neither english.<br>
 Have been living in embedded world about 20 years with data sheet, peripheral, interrupt, etc.<br>
 It's time to turn around and find a way to hand over something to my fellow.<br>
 Some kind of UML, e.g., package diagram, class diagram, sequence diagram, etc, shall be a good way to that<br>
 so I'd like to mention those with iterative work flow on github as possible as I can.<br>
-Believe in occam's razor but insight should not have come without enormous exprience.<br>
+Believe in occam's razor but insight should not have come without enormous experience.<br>
-Hopely this is the first step for that.<br>
+Hopefully this is the first step for that.<br>

 # Abbreviation
 - GCL : G?
 Class Library